Skip to main content

 If the team is falling behind, this incentivizes the leader to support the team in achieving their goal as a participant, not just an observer or evaluator of the team’s outcomes.

-Each leader should set 3-5 goals for their department, reflecting what is most important to achieve in their functional areas in the coming quarter.
+Each leader should set 3-5 goals for their department that reflect what is most important to achieve in their functional areas in the coming quarter.

 Each goal should include what they’re going to achieve, what tasks, programs, or changes might be needed to achieve the goal, and how the goal will be measured.